Proxy texture for simple frame-based animations.

 For example, an animation with 8 frames, no frame delay and a

-fps value of 2 will run over 4 seconds, with one frame each 0.5 seconds.
+fps value of 2 will run for 4 seconds, with each frame lasting 0.5 seconds.

 - int frames